hirememorey/nba-lineup-optimizer/docs/data_dictionary.md

 ### ⚠️ Schema Drift Warning

 The `schema.sql` file in the project root is **dangerously outdated** and does not reflect the actual database structure.
 Do not rely on it for development.

+### ⚠️ Critical Data Persistence Bug

+As of October 2, 2025, a comprehensive sanity check has revealed that the `PlayerSeasonRawStats` and `PlayerSeasonAdvancedStats` tables are not being populated correctly.
+The data pipeline is failing to write the actual statistical columns to these tables, rendering them unusable.
+This bug must be fixed before any analysis can proceed.
+See `CURRENT_STATUS.md` for more details.

 ### ⚠️ Missing 2024-25 Season Data